qadiff/FileUtf8Encoder/README.md

 The program will detect the file's character encoding, convert it to UTF-8 (without BOM), and overwrite the original file with the converted content.

+## Caution for Japanese users!

+The program [nkf.exe](https://ja.osdn.net/projects/nkf/) is superior to this program.
+The reason this program was created is because the Windows version of nkf could not be found at that time.
+I would be happy if you use this program, but I recommend nkf.exe over this program.

 ## License

 Copyright 2024 Qadiff LLC